coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 You can also send these events to the Sitecore reporting database by setting the [Enable Sitecore Analytics property](https://developers.coveo.com/x/PgHvAQ) on the Coveo Search View Rendering to true.

-An event will only be sent on the published page.
+An event is only sent from a published page.
 You can track it by looking at the network traffic using a browser console or a web debugging proxy.
-Here is an example of a payload send to the Coveo Cloud Usage Analytics API:
+Here is an example of a payload sent to the Coveo Cloud Usage Analytics API:

 ```
 {